 I am pleased to announce that I now give talks all over Essex and Suffolk on various aspects of local history (full list as below).
 A fully illustrated PowerPoint presentation accompanies all my talks and I will bring all the equipment required (including a portable screen).
 I am on the approved Panel of Speakers for the Federation of Essex Women’s Institutes.

-For groups and societies, my fees are £30 per talk, plus mileage (charged at 0.35p per mile from my home).
-These rates are applicable for talks booked to take place in 2017 or 2018.
+For groups and societies, my fees are £30 per talks booked to take place in 2017 or 2018, plus mileage (charged at 0.35p per mile from my home).
+From 2019, my fees will be increasing to £50 plus mileage.
 I am available to give talks during both the day and evening – all talks last for between 45 minutes and an hour.